chetan54820/things-ive-built/projects/kyber-crystal/README.md

 ## Mechanical design

 The design was developed iteratively in OpenSCAD.
-The repository contains both the source `.scad` files and exported `.stl` files used for printing.

 ### CAD render — crystal